SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 place before any car mod releases (Engine A 10%+ speed, 10%- handling, Engine B 10%-speed 10%+ handling).
 No words from the dev on this yet!

+ 3. (5)[Unconfirmed] Pink Slips ->
+If racing is added in the future, you would be able to bet many things (see below), however if both parties agree, a high profile race will bet on a pink slip (the ownership of the losers car).
+Racing must be implemented before this can be considered.

 - *Weapons and Customization:*
 -
  1. (3)[Unconfirmed] Greater range of weapons ->